 Airport terminals present different challenges entirely.
 Atlanta’s Hartsfield-Jackson handles over 100 million passengers annually.
 The structural engineering quietly manages incredible complexity: terminal roofs spanning hundreds of feet, floors enduring constant aircraft vibration, and climate control across enormous volumes.
 Solutions typically blend materials, such as steel for flexibility, concrete for stability, and composites where weight reduction is most critical.

 Meanwhile, hurricane-prone regions, such as the Gulf Coast, have developed their own specialized approaches.
-The I-10 Twin Span Bridge replacement after Hurricane Katrina incorporated lessons learned the hard way, including precast concrete segments that can withstand 150+ mph winds and foundation systems driven 200+ feet deep into soft delta soils.
-Cost overruns were significant, but the alternative —losing critical transportation links for months after every major storm —proved far more expensive.
+The I-10 Twin Span Bridge replacement after Hurricane Katrina incorporated lessons learned the hard way.
+Precast concrete segments were designed to withstand 150+ mph winds, and foundation systems were driven 200+ feet deep into soft delta soils.
+Cost overruns were significant, but the alternative, losing critical transportation links for months after every major storm, proved far more expensive.

-High-performance concrete now achieves strengths once considered impossible while resisting deterioration far longer.
-For infrastructure, this means lower lifecycle costs and fewer disruptive repairs.
+- High-performance concrete achieves strengths once considered impossible and resists deterioration far longer, translating to lower lifecycle costs and fewer disruptive repairs.

-Composite materials push design boundaries further.
-Carbon-fiber reinforced polymers offer remarkable strength-to-weight ratios, enabling longer spans and unusual geometries.
-The recently completed Queensferry Crossing in Scotland utilizes CFRP stay cables that are 20% lighter than their steel equivalents, while lasting twice as long in harsh marine conditions.
-Cost still limits widespread adoption, but projects like this prove their value in extreme environments.
+- Carbon-fiber reinforced polymers (CFRP) offer exceptional strength-to-weight ratios, enabling longer spans and unusual geometries.
+The Queensferry Crossing in Scotland uses CFRP stay cables that are 20% lighter than steel equivalents and last twice as long in harsh marine conditions.
+Cost still limits widespread adoption, but projects like this prove the case in demanding environments.

-Ultra-high-performance concrete (UHPC) is appearing in more projects.
-With compressive strengths exceeding 22,000 psi—compared to 4,000 psi for conventional concrete —it enables thinner sections and longer spans.
-The challenge isn’t technical capability anymore; it’s convincing budget-conscious agencies to pay premiums for materials that save money over 50-year lifecycles.
+- Ultra-high-performance concrete (UHPC) reaches compressive strengths above 22,000 psi, compared to around 4,000 psi for conventional concrete, enabling thinner sections and longer spans.
+The challenge isn’t just technical capability; it’s persuading budget-conscious agencies that a premium material paying back its cost over 50 years is a sound investment.

 Building Information Modeling (BIM) brings architectural, structural, and mechanical systems into a shared digital environment, where changes in one system are immediately visible across all disciplines.
 Fewer construction surprises, fewer costly field conflicts.